 Additionally, while SoHE does not require students to complete a compensated internship in order to receive credit, these internships can be more attractive to students, lead to higher retention rates, and increase overall happiness/satisfaction compared to a peer in an uncompensated internship.
 Under the Fair Labor Standard Act, there may also be legal implications regarding not compensating your interns.

 Legal Considerations Regarding Internship Compensation at For-Profit Organizations

-Because your organization is for-profit and opts to offer uncompensated internships, you must be aware of and consider the legal ramifications of offering a compensated internship.
+For-profit organizations that opt to offer uncompensated internships must be aware of and consider the legal ramifications of offering an uncompensated internship.
 According to the US Department of Labor, all employees at for-profit businesses must be compensated—and many interns may fit the Department’s definition of an employee.
 Although every case must be assessed individually, in general the Department of Labor suggests that interns are employees if they do work that is primarily for the company’s benefit, rather than for their own educational benefit.
 So, if you want to ensure that your intern adds value to the company’s bottom line without running afoul of federal law, it’s a good idea to compensate them.

 Our goal in the School of Human Ecology is to ensure all students are compensated for their work in an internship, regardless of major, industry, race, gender, or socioeconomic status.
 If your organization is unable to offer an hourly wage, consider helping the intern with a stipend or internship-related expenses such as parking fees, mileage, meals, housing, professional development opportunities such as conferences, etc.

-Local small businesses may also consider working with the Office of Student Financial Aid to become a Federal Work Study Partner.
+Local nonprofits and small businesses may also consider working with the Office of Student Financial Aid to become a Federal Work Study Partner.